 According to the American Kennel Club, letting your pet sleep in your bed or bedroom can lead to worse sleep for you as well as exacerbating allergies.

 If possible, create a separate sleeping area for your pet, away from your bed.
 You can store their toys and other supplies in this room.

 But if you enjoy letting your pet sleep in your room, take notice of any issues it might cause and get ahead of them.
 If they are waking you up, either train them or establish another sleeping area.

 Dog Leash Storage

 How many times are you searching around the house for your dog’s leash?
 There’s your dog, barking and excited, and you can’t find the leash.

 Here are some creative ways to store dog leashes so you don’t have to experience this problem again.

 Make a DIY leash and keys hook.
 The idea in the picture above is really creative – the beauty of this pet storage solution is the simplicity.
 There are places for keys, guest’s bags, and dog’s leash.

 The best thing about this

 Another really trendy look right now is the nail and yarn crafts.
 All you need to make this is some wood, stain, string, hooks, and some nails.
-The DIY Network has an excellent tutorial that shows you how to do this yourself.

 Pet Grooming Supplies Storage